 During development, it was found that some slicers would produce gcode with small areas of very thin extrusion width randomly.
 With regular printing this isn’t an issue, because the fluid nature of molten filament evens out any tiny differences.
 However, it does cause some issues with the linear advance algorithm and throws it off.

-Slic3r does not have this issue, but it appears that Cura does, and it is unknown if other slicers like Simplify 3D do.
+Slic3r does not have this issue, but it appears that Cura does.
 In order to stop this from throwing off the linear advance algorithm, you can send a command to the printer telling it the layer height, filament diameter, and extrusion width of that particular print.

 Do this with the command